rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

 ### 4. Create your keyspace
 To create a new keyspace :

-  - Open the Streamly dashboard and  open the Cassandra tab
+  - Open the Streamly dashboard and switch to the Cassandra tab
   - Specify the keyspace name in the corresponding text field (e.g. `greenspace_keyspace`).
 Be sure to prefix it with your namespace.
   - Choose a replication strategy (e.g. `SimpleStrategy`) and define the replication factor (e.g. `1`)